kubernetes/enhancements/keps/sig-node/5554-in-place-update-pod-resources-alongside-static-cpu-manager-policy/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-Addition of CPUManager checkpoint version 3 doesn't impact an upgrade or downgrade, since CPU Manager current behavior is to create a new checkpoint upon kubelet start, otherwise it will require the Node to be drained, i.e. to delete /var/lib/kubelet/cpu_manager_state file.
+`InPlacePodVerticalScalingExclusiveCPUs` feature will not impact an upgrade or downgrade and will not require the Node to be drained, keeping the same user experience introduced with [CPUManager V4 format](https://github.com/kubernetes/kubernetes/pull/139102)

-For the migration of CPU Manager checkpoint file from v2 to v3, functions have been added following the same design pattern used from existing migration from v1 to v2.
+The `Entries` field in embedded `CPUManagerCheckpointV2` section must be filled with currently allocated CPU sets ( Original if there was no resize, Resized if there was a resize ) when `InPlacePodVerticalScalingExclusiveCPUs` feature is enabled.

+This will allow the assignnment to be read properly if the checkpoint file is saved in a newer kubelet and loaded by the old kubelet, thus file reading will succeed without needed to drain the node or remove the file anymore.

 ### Version Skew Strategy